"What belongs together, grows together."

 The legacy of German Unity

-The experience of German Unification has made it easier for authorities to deal with national crises like the Covid-19 pandemic.
-The feeling that “everyone was in this together” rallied Germans to act quickly in February 2020.
+The experience of German Unification has made it easier for authorities to reach a consensus on major crises like the Covid-19 pandemic and the Russian invasion of Ukraine.
+The feeling that “everyone was in this together” rallied Germans to act quickly.

-Growing Together Again is an intimate portrait of German unity three decades after the end of the Cold War.
+Growing Together Again is an intimate portrait of German unity – and ultimately European identity – three decades after the end of the Cold War.
 It describes the experiences and achievements of several notable people in Berlin and eastern Germany who are committed to rebuilding the region and drawing the East and West closer together.

 The costs of growing together